 After that, foreign diplomats, leaders of different political and social organisations, institutions and people from all walks of life will pay their tributes to the martyrs.

 Important buildings will be illuminated and the national flag will be flown atop these buildings.

 Newspapers will bring out special supplements and television channels and radio stations will air special programmes.

-The ruling Awami League has taken two-day programmes, including placing wreaths at National Memorial, at the portrait of the country’s founding president Sheikh Mujibur Rahman at Bangabandhu Bhaban in the capital’s Dhanmondi and at the mausoleum of Mujib at Tungipara this morning.
+The ruling Awami League has taken programmes, including placing of wreaths at National Martyrs’ Memorial, at the portrait of the country’s founding president Sheikh Mujibur Rahman at Bangabandhu Bhaban in the capital’s Dhanmondi and at the mausoleum of Mujib at Tungipara this morning.

-Communist Party of Bangladesh, Workers Party of Bangladesh, Jatiya Samajtantrik Dal factions, Revolutionary Workers Party of Bangladesh, Gono Forum, Bhashani Oikyajot, Bangladesh Shilpakala Academy, Bangla Academy, Liberation War Museum, National Press Club, Dhaka Reporters Unity and other organisations have taken programmes marking the day.
+Communist Party of Bangladesh, Workers Party of Bangladesh, Jatiya Samajtantrik Dal factions, The Revolutionary Workers Party of Bangladesh, Gono Forum, Bhashani Oikyajot, Bangladesh Shilpakala Academy, Bangla Academy, the Liberation War Museum, the National Press Club, Dhaka Reporters Unity and other organisations have taken programmes marking the day.

 The government has tightened security in the capital and across the country to avoid any untoward incident.

 Want stories like this in your inbox?